Skip to content

 Product Main ingredients Texture & feel Best for Notes

-Sorbolene cream Water + oils/emulsifiers (some include mineral oil; some SLS-free) Light to medium; quick absorb Daily hydration; body & face Prefer SLS-free; patch-test on eczema
+Sorbolene cream Water + oils/emulsifiers (some include mineral oil; some SLS-free) Light to medium; quick absorb Daily hydration; body & face Prefer SLS-free; patch-test on eczema or broken skin

 Can sorbolene worsen dry skin?